One Spoon of Chocolate: Production

 In October 2012, in an interview with The New York Times, RZA revealed that he was working on his next feature film, titled One Spoon of Chocolate, which was described as a period piece set between the 1960s and 1970s.

 In late April 2024, Shameik Moore, Paris Jackson, RJ Cyler, Harry Goodwins, Johnell Young, Michael Harney, Rockmond Dunbar, E'myri Crutchfield, and Blair Underwood joined the cast of the film.
 In May, Jason Isbell, Isaiah Hill, and James Lee Thomas joined the cast in an undisclosed role.

 Filming

 Principal photography began in April 2024, in Atlanta, and wrapped in July.

+Release

+One Spoon of Chocolate premiered at the Tribeca Festival on June 8, 2025.
+In March 2026, it was announced that RZA had launched a distribution label named 36 Cinema Distribution, with One Spoon of Chocolate being its maiden release in association with Variance Films; Quentin Tarantino also boarded the film as a presenter.
+The film was theatrically released in the United States on May 1, 2026, with select engagements presented on 35mm.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 38 out of 100, based on 5 critics, indicating "generally unfavorable" reviews.